alex/what-happens-when/README.rst

   ``ARP process`` below for the DNS server.
 * If the DNS server is on a different subnet, the network library follows the ``ARP process`` below for the default gateway IP.
+* The DNS Server then sends a request to the domain extension TLD, which in turn returns the address of the Authoritative Name DNS server.
+* The DNS server then uses this address, gets to the Authoritative Name server and gets the IP address of our domain name.

 ARP process